rome/tools/website/src/pages/lint/rules/noExcessiveComplexity.md

 it easier to understand as well as by reducing chances of accidental side-effects when making changes.

-This rule calculates a complexity score for every function and signals those that exceed a configured complexity threshold (default: 10).
+This rule calculates a complexity score for every function and disallows those that exceed a configured complexity threshold (default: 10).

-Sources:
+Source:

 - https://github.com/SonarSource/eslint-plugin-sonarjs/blob/HEAD/docs/rules/cognitive-complexity.md
-- https://eslint.org/docs/latest/rules/complexity (note this rule uses "cyclomatic complexity" instead)

 ## Examples